 Apply to Mentor

-Apply to mentor by completing our online Mentor Application & Profile Form 2017-18.
-This form will require 10-15 minutes to complete as it provides us with a detailed profile of each volunteer and helps us carefully match mentors to students.
+Apply to mentor by completing our online Mentor Application & Profile Form 2018-19.
+This form will require 15 minutes to complete as it provides us with a detailed profile of each volunteer and helps us carefully match mentors to students.
 Deadline to apply is extended to Monday, October 8, 2018! *Please note, returning mentors from 2017-18 will have the ability to complete an abbreviated application.
 Want to preview the questions on our registration form?
 Just download our CHS Mentor Profile Worksheet 2018-19.

 Mentor Program Overview

 - Fast Facts: Click here for a printable PDF version of the Fast Facts and Scheduled Meetings CHS Mentor Program 2019-20

-Structure: Mentors meet with CHS 11th grade students monthly on campus on the 3rd Friday of the month for about one hour.
+- Structure: Mentors meet with CHS 11th grade students monthly on campus on the 2nd Friday of the month for about one hour and a half.

-Location: Sessions are held at the Clairemont High School Library, supervised by CHS staff.
-See our Fast Facts and Scheduled Meetings CHS Mentor Program 2017-18
+- Location: Sessions are held at the Clairemont High School Library, supervised by CHS staff.